Creating an L7 load balancer with DDoS protection using the management console or CLI

 - Enter the instance group Name:

-. - Select a service account from the list or create a new one.
-To be able to create, update, and delete VM instances in the instance group, assign the
+ddos-group. - Select the service account from the list or create a new one.
+To be able to create, update, and delete VMs in the group, as well as integrate the group with an Application Load Balancer L7 load balancer, assign the

 - Enter the instance group Name: